henridb/medium-articles/contextuality/main.md

 Understanding the links between these properties may help us build an intuition concerning quantum computation.
 This is likely one of the reasons why they are so studied!
-In that regard, let us have a look at one of the papers reveling on of the deepest links in my opinion: the 2011 paper by S. Abramsky and A.
+In that regard, let us have a look at one of the papers revealing on of the deepest links in my opinion: the 2011 paper by S. Abramsky and A.
 Brandenburger \[AB11\].